-Section 508 Web Accessibility and Web Content Accessibility Guidelines (WCAG)
+Section 508 Web Accessibility and Web Content Accessibility Guidelines (WCAG 2.0)

 If you are interested in doing further reading on this topic, we have provided a list of sources and resources at the bottom of this guide.
-Web Communications can assist with helping you implement any of these requirements on your site.
+Digital Strategies can assist with helping you implement any of these requirements on your site.

 - Your site must provide a text equivalent for every non-text element.
 This includes graphics, animations, scripts, buttons, sounds, audio and video.
 Vanderbilt’s OmniUpdate Content Management System requires users to do this when uploading images or multimedia.
 If your site is in WordPress, you must do this manually.
 We encourage users to think about the text they are using to describe the images they upload in order to make it as descriptive and informative as possible.
 The exception to this rule is if the non-text content is for decoration, visual formatting, or is invisible.